top of page

 In 2017, an estimate of the annual societal costs of Lyme disease in the Netherlands was calculated at 20 million euros for an annual incidence of 25,000 cases of Lyme disease.
 Lyme disease costs EUR 20 million annually

-Assuming similar health and social care costs in the uk, an annual incidence of around 4,000 to 5,000 cases in Scotland could result in a societal cost of at £3 million - £3.5 million per year.
+Assuming similar health and social care costs in the UK, an annual incidence of around 4,000 to 5,000 cases in Scotland could result in a societal cost of at £3 million - £3.5 million per year.
+The case for investment in tick bite prevention and education of health professionals cannot be underestimated.

 bottom of page